rayzapata/project_regression_zillow/README.md

 Through statistical testing, we found evidence that counts of bathrooms and bedrooms as well as structure finished square feet had a positive relationship with property value.
 In creating our models, we utilized all three requested features as part of training and fitting for the MVP, and created a second degree polynomial regression model which performed well enough to make it through to the testing dataset.
 With a root mean squared error of $271,768.12 on the final test, this model maintained consistent performance through each stage.
 With each model created, it was found that the higher the true value, the larger the residuals of predictions grew.

-Using the Federal Information Processing Standards (FIPS) codes within the data, these identifiers were using with data from census.gov to obtain counties for each property.
-Using the tax assessed value and the tax payment for each property, the distribution of tax rates were obtained, and then a calculated average tax rate for each county as state below.
+Using the FIPS codes within the data, these identifiers were using with data from [census.gov](https://www.census.gov/prod/techdoc/cbp/95-96cd/fips-st.pdf) to obtain counties for each property.
+Using the tax assessed value and the tax payment for each property, the distribution of tax rates were obtained, and then a calculated average tax rate for each county as stated below.
 All counties were located within the US state of California.

 - Los Angeles County: ≈1.38%
 - Orange County: ≈1.21%